RiziaPrabin/Python-for-ML/Introduction_to_machine_learning.md

 ## 2.matplotlib.py LIBRRARY
 # Matplotlib: A Comprehensive Data Visualization Library
+## Introduction
+Matplotlib is the "grandfather" library of data visualization with Python.
+It was created by John Hunter.
+He created it to try to replicate MatLab's (another programming language) plotting capabilities in Python.
 Matplotlib is a comprehensive library for creating static, animated, and interactive visualizations in Python.
 It is widely used for producing high-quality plots, charts, and figures for various scientific, engineering, and data analysis applications.
 Matplotlib provides a MATLAB-like interface and is highly customizable, allowing users to create a wide range of visualizations with ease.

+It is an excellent 2D and 3D graphics library for generating scientific figures.

+Some of the major Pros of Matplotlib are:

+-Generally easy to get started for simple plots -Support for custom labels and texts
+-Great control of every element in a figure -High-quality output in many formats
+-Very customizable in general
+-Matplotlib allows you to create reproducible figures programmatically.

 ## Key Features and Components of Matplotlib: